sebsprenger/structured-logging/README.md

 To learn more, I recommend the excellent article https://www.innoq.com/en/blog/structured-logging/ by [Jochen Christ](https://github.com/jochenchrist).
-While I agree with Jochen that Markers have an unfavorable API, I do not share the recommendation for structured arguments in all situations as they disturb static analyzers that analyze log statements (*"More arguments provided (2) than placeholders specified (0)"*).
+While I agree with Jochen that Markers have an unfavorable API, I want to point out, that using structured arguments in all situations may disturb static analyzers that analyze log statements (*"More arguments provided (2) than placeholders specified (0)"*).
+This might change (at least for IntelliJ IDEA) as Jochen filed a [bug report](https://youtrack.jetbrains.com/issue/IDEA-280562) with JetBrains.
 As an alternative I propose to use a thin abstraction layer like [`JsonAttributeMarker.java`](src/main/java/de/sebsprenger/structuredlogging/util/JsonAttributeMarker.java).

 You can find usage examples of structured arguments and markers